DongHan9722/Spectral-Image-Segmentation-and-Visualization/README.md

 - AuxVariables
     -  This folder contains other auxiliary variables generated while running "mainTrainAndTest".
 - TrainingPlots
-    -  This folder contains some
+    -  This folder contains some graph generated during the training

 ### Segmentation part 2